- Players can start a raid in Minecraft by drinking an ominous bottle and approaching a village with the Bad Omen effect.

 This joining mechanic also works vice versa.
 If the illagers from a raid get too far away (about 112 blocks) from the raid center, they will no longer count as the raiders.

-End of the Raid in Minecraft
+How to End the Raid in Minecraft

 Raids can end in victory or defeat for the player.
 If the attacked village no longer registers as a village, which means if there are no villagers or claimed beds left, then the raid will end in defeat with the raid bar text being: “Raid – Defeat”.

-Illagers will also start to celebrate their victory.
+The Illagers will also start to celebrate their victory.
 They will make celebration sounds and will do celebration animations, by either jumping up and down or having their hands raised.

 Whereas, if you defeat the illagers in the raid, you’ll win the raid and the raid bar will display “Raid – Victory” at the top.
 Villagers will set off fireworks and in the Java Edition, you’ll also get Hero of the Village status effect that’ll be the same level as the Bad Omen effect you started the raid with.
 This effect makes villagers throw items related to their profession at you, as a gift for saving them.